-Email conversations, also known as threads, represent emails in a conversation chain (i.e., replies and forwards stemming from an initial email).
-DISCO first looks for reliable conversation information from the email container to assemble the conversations (such as a Conversation ID from a PST).
-If no reliable conversation information is available, DISCO makes an educated guess based on the fact that to form a conversation, all emails should:
+Email conversations, also known as threads, represent emails in a conversation chain (such as replies and forwards stemming from an initial email).
+DISCO Review first looks for reliable conversation information from the email container (such as a conversation ID from a PST) to assemble the conversations.
+If no reliable conversation information is available, DISCO Review makes an educated guess based on the fact that to form a conversation, all emails should:

-When the document in the document viewer is part of a conversation, you can access the threaded conversations browser in the coding panel, under the "Related documents" category heading.
-If a document is not part of a conversation, it will show this in the same location.
+When the document in the document viewer is part of a conversation, you can access the threaded conversations browser in the coding panel, in the RELATED DOCUMENTS section.
+If a document is not part of a conversation, it will be indicated.

 |Not part of a conversation||Part of a conversation|

-To navigate within the conversation, simply click on the arrow to the right of "Conversation" and a dropdown menu will appear, allowing you to browse all parts of the conversation, including threads, missing emails, and attachments.
+To navigate within the conversation, click the Conversation dropdown to view all parts of the conversation, including threads, missing emails, and attachments.
 Forwarded emails are also included within conversations and appear as a new thread.

-Click on a row to navigate to a particular email (or use the keyboard shortcut SHIFT + up/down to navigate to the next or previous email in the conversation).
-This jumps to the previous/next email in the current conversation.
+Click a row to navigate to a particular email (or use the SHIFT + up/down keyboard shortcut to navigate to the next or previous email in the conversation).

 Mass tagging in an email conversation